 What’s the Difference Between a Yellow and a Green Taxi?

-A Yellow taxi will service all 5 boroughs of Manhattan.
+A Yellow taxi will service all 5 boroughs of the city, including downtown Manhattan.
 You’ll usually find them cruising the streets looking for people.

 The price of a ride in a green and a yellow taxi are the same.